Penivera/nearn_ft/README.md

 # nearn_ft
-A scalale web server in rust for fungible token transfer
+A scalable web server in rust for fungible token transfer on Near protocol.